Recursive CTEs Explained

 Let’s move on to a more comprehensive example.

 Retrieve a Bill of Materials using a Recursive Common Table Expression

 The Adventure Works company manufactures bicycles, and as you can imagine, they contain a lot of parts!
 To keep it all straight the production department has put together a bill of materials or BOM for short.

 A BOM lists all the parts for each bike.
 Bikes are made up of many larger parts, called sub-assemblies, which in turn are made up of other sub-assemblies or components.

-For instance, for a Bike, the wheel would be a sub assembly, which is compose of a rim and spokes.
+For instance, for a Bike, the wheel would be a sub-assembly, which is composed of a rim and spokes.

 Here are the table relationships for the AdventureWorks2012 BillOfMaterials: